 People have control over their day to day care and are treated with dignity and respect.
 People are happy with the service they receive and have told us they experience good quality care.
 People are regularly consulted by the service on how they feel their experience of care and support has been; their views are used to make improvements in the running of the service.
-People feel listened to and know how to raise a concern or to make a complaint.
+People feel listened too and know how to raise a concern or to make a complaint.
 Most people we spoke to told us their concerns are quickly resolved.

-There are safeguarding policies and systems in place to protect people from abuse and neglect.
-Right at Home have secured improvement with safeguarding arrangements since the last inspection because the service now monitors and analyses safeguarding information with lessons learnt.
+There are safeguarding policies and systems in place to protect people from abuse and neglect, however during the time of inspection we identified missing records for safeguarding allegations.
+The service has now implemented tools to analyse safeguarding information with lessons learnt.
+However, as there were missing records identified, monitoring and oversight of safeguarding is not robust enough.
+The service has not always notified CIW of safeguarding allegations made against the service.
 All staff receive safeguarding training and have a good awareness of how to keep people safe.
 Staff are confident and supported by management when reporting concerns.
 Most staff know where to locate safeguarding and whistle-blowing guidance, but some are unsure.
-Management assured us they will follow this up, to ensure all staff understand, and know how to access, these important policies.
-Safeguarding and whistle-blowing guidance also requires updating to provide more specific and local guidance for staff.
-The service has not always notified CIW of safeguarding allegations made against the service.
+The service provider assured us they will follow this up, to ensure all staff understand, and know how to access, these important policies.

 People can benefit from a service which focuses on well-being within the workforce.
 The service shows a commitment to the well-being of staff and staff enjoy working for the service.
 Some care workers are of the view their well-being has improved through the support and recognition they have received from management.
-The RI and management show a strong commitment to the development of staff and the workforce.
+The Responsible Individual (RI) and management show a strong commitment to the development of staff and the workforce.
 Care workers are motivated, they feel valued, well trained and supported by the management team.